audulus/docs/docs/nodes.md

 **description**

 The `text` node has no inputs or outputs. `text` nodes are used for labeling and commenting inside your patches.
 Click or tap on the node and open the inspector window (pictured below).
 You can then type in the text field and text will appear inside the node.
+The `text` node has no inputs or outputs. `text` nodes are used for labeling and commenting inside your patches.
+Click or tap on the node and open the `inspector panel` (pictured below).
+You can then type in the text field and text will appear inside the node.

 <img src="img/nodes_reference/util/text/text_inspector.png"
 alt="text inspector panel"